 The layout of the premises will need to be configured to maintain the distancing between tables and/or between groups.

 Staff should be allocated to zones/sections within the premises.
-In other words, if possible, only one staff member should be providing the service to all customers in each zone – that staff member will be the seater, order taker, food and beverage runner.
+In other words, only one staff member should be providing the service to all customers in each zone – that staff member will be the seater, order taker, food and beverage runner.

 A server can have more than one table, but each table should only have one server, if possible.